 9. Smart Grids and energy management

-Customers also will benefit from implementation of IoT for energy management.
+Customers also will benefit from the implementation of IoT for energy management.
 With optimized use and energy saving, overall efficiency and energy wastage can be significantly reduced.

 10. Big Data Analytics